Normative Feeling: Socially Patterned Affective Mechanisms: Methods

+We use \textit{mood mechanism} to mean the tendency of an individual toward something, i.e. psychological inclination/disposition, and it can mean the environment’s power of disposing the individual to certain modes of interaction.
+Inspired by this, we define how mood is affected by stimuli (environment) and how mood, in turn, affects behaviour as a mood mechanism.
+We take inspiration for our model of mood from the empirically verified model of mood \cite{eldar_interaction_2015,eldar_mood_2016}.
+More specifically, Eldar et al describe mood state as a scalar summary of "how well things are going": an average of recent reward error (positive or negative) over recent experiences in their case.
+We define it as average energy gain or loss in our case (it is our model’s equivalent of reward, see $S_{energy-gain}$ stimuli).
+We choose this model as it is a reification, capturing the essence of mood cognition instead of focusing on any particular emotion in any particular organism.
+Those core features being: stimuli (both internal and external) influencing a fluctuating mood state that in turn modulates behavioural and perceptual tendencies.
 We also add other stimuli as those chosen in \cite{eldar_mood_2016}.
-We chose these stimuli based on the sensory information available to our agents that we believe to be important regarding their survival in the simulated environment (both physical and social) For example, hunger, being punished, seeing others violating a norm, seeing others die.
-This list is not exhaustive and in theory you could add more (hence the dotted lines between $Stimulus_2$ and $Stimulus_n$).
+We chose these stimuli based on the sensory information available to the agents that we believe to be important regarding their survival in the simulated environment (both physical and social).
+For example, hunger, being punished, seeing others violating a norm, and seeing others die.
+This list is not exhaustive, and in theory you could add more (hence the dotted lines between $Stimulus_2$ and $Stimulus_n$).
 We randomly initialise the importance of these stimuli and the direction of their effect on mood as a way of seeing when evolution (if at all) utilises them.
-In other words, we let our evolutionary process specify the functional relationship between its senses and its mood and in turn its mood and its behaviour.
-This functional specification is what we call disposition.
-This allows us to see different kinds of disposition emerging without presupposing a mechanism.
+In other words, we let our evolutionary process specify the functional relationship between its senses and its mood and in turn, its mood and its behaviour.
+This functional specification is what we call a mood mechanism.
+This allows us to see different kinds of mood mechanisms emerging without presupposing a mechanism.
+This allows us to explore how different types of social processes e.g. normative process like punishment pattern mood, produce different mood mechanisms.

 Description of sensory stimuli: